Pike Powers Laboratory & Center for Commercialization

 The Pike Powers Lab is be driven by three priorities: commercialization, research and education.

 Entrepreneurial researchers and start-up companies can commercialize innovative research at the lab.
 Examples of commercialization activities made possible by the lab include:

 The ability to test, refine and demonstrate prototypes and bring advanced products to market, such as new electric vehicle chargers with integrated demand management and energy monitoring

 Utilization of the lab’s unique infrastructure to conduct field-testing on new technologies, like advanced home energy storage and management systems that will keep a home powered during utility outages

-The lab’s university-caliber testing facility will bring together member companies, entrepreneurs and researchers to carry out industry-university research.
-Members will have access to the most robust consumer energy data set in the country.
+The lab’s university-caliber testing facility brings together member companies, entrepreneurs and researchers to carry out industry-university research.
+Members have access to the most robust consumer energy data set in the country.
 The lab also provides the opportunity for original utility-focused research, such as the opportunity for utilities to plan for the future by testing new equipment in the lab and measuring grid impacts.
-For utility and other companies, the lab will provide a safe location to test new technologies and novel configurations before testing in homes.
+For utility and other companies, the lab provides a safe location to test new technologies and novel configurations before testing in homes.

 Contributor financial support will fund scholarships and stipends for university students to carry out research in the lab and will serve as a resource among the smart grid community.
 Work at the lab, for example, will spur the production of educational materials to teach policymakers about smart grid technology and energy conservation, as well as materials on commercialization and testing for entrepreneurs, start-ups and the academic community.

-Pecan Street’s programming will also include STEM Education components for college and high school students studying in the energy, wireless and consumer electronics technology fields.
+Pecan Street’s programming also includes STEM Education components for college and high school students studying in the energy, wireless and consumer electronics technology fields.